sdg002/AzureTrials/aks/readme.md

 ```

-## Lessons learnt???
+## Lessons learnt

-- You need to use a Job deployment
+- Kubernetes has Jobs and ChronJob
+- The restartPolicy of a job can be `Never` or `OnFailure`

 ## How to restart a job ?

+You need this to kick start a job
 ```
 kubectl delete job example-python-job --namespace demoapp kubectl apply -f job.yaml